Lesson Plan - Get It!

 - Can you think of another phrase you could use to summarize Dr. King and his work?

-Then, move on to the Got It? section to complete an activity and examine a timeline of Dr. King’s life.
+When you are ready, move on to the Got It? section to complete an activity and examine a timeline of Dr. King’s life.